NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 ### **Exercise 10**
 Filename: solution-10.py contains solution to problem 10.
 Each plot is saved as a .png file.
+Filename: solution-10-b.py contains the solution to problem 10.
+The three plots are displayed on one graph.
+This was my second and revised attempt at this question.

+To solve this problem, I had to use matplotlib and numpy.
+To gain a better understaning of the general concepts of matplotlib, I worked my way throught eh introductory tutorial at Matplotlib Version 3.0.3.
+I also referred to the NumPy manual available on SciPy.org, this gave me a greater understanding of the different function available in Numpy especially the np.arange function, which I used in my solution to return an array of evenly spaced numbers as per the interval I asked e.g 0.5.

+I initially approached this problem, by manually calculating the values of x,

 References:
+www.matplotlib.org/tutorials/introductory/usage.html#sphx-glr-tutorials-introductory-usage.py
+www.scipy.org/doc/numpy/index.html
 VanderPlas, J. (2016), *A Whirlwind Tour of Python*, O'Reilly Media. https://www.tutorialspoint.com/matlab/matlab_plotting.htm McLoughlin, I. (2019), *Lecture Presentations - 52445 - Programming and Scripting*, Higher Diploma in Computing and Data Analytics, Galway Mayo Institute of Technology.